LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

   ]
 }
 ```

 **Note**:

-* The `sequenceList` matters.
-Review the notification that includes the Survey, received on [step 11](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-11---re-subscribe-to-conversation-content) and check which sequence number include the rich content with the 'quickReplies' key.
+* The `sequenceList` field matters.
+Review the notification that includes the Survey, received on [step 11](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-11---re-subscribe-to-conversation-content) and check the sequence number field for the object which includes the 'quickReplies' key.
+Then, use the same value when making this call under the `sequenceList` key (in this example, it is set to "1").

 ![seq-quick-replies-sc](img/seq_quick_replies_sc.png)